AVADOLearning/moodle-componentmgr/README.md

   of dependencies.
 This is starting to become a problem.
 * Add init and validate commands to help new users get their project files set up correctly.
+* Stop using the crappy JSON library and use Symfony's serialisers instead.
+  This should simplify error handling considerably.

 ## Troubleshooting